jonnonz1/nz-statute-book/acts/public/2013/auctioneers-act-2013.md

   (b) an undischarged bankrupt; or
   (c) a person whose registration under this Act has been cancelled within the preceding 5 years; or (d) prohibited from being a director of, or being concerned or taking part in the management of, an incorporated or unincorporated body under any enactment or order made under any enactment; or
-  (e) a person who has been convicted of a crime involving dishonesty within the preceding 5 years; or (f) a person who has been convicted, within the preceding 5 years, of—
+  (e) a person who has been convicted of a crime involving dishonesty (as defined in section 2(1) of the Crimes Act 1961) within the preceding 5 years; or
+  (f) a person who has been convicted, within the preceding 5 years, of—
     (i) an offence against section 40 of the Fair Trading Act 1986 for contravention of any provision of Part 1 or subpart 4 of Part 4A of that Act; or
     (ii) an offence against section 24 of this Act; or